2024 Scheduled for November 28th GM

 June 27th - Lainie Anderson - Long Flight Home

-A 17 yr Columnist with the Sunday Mail, she speaks on the historic 1919 Air Race from England to Australia won by the Smith Bros in the Vickers Vimy bi-plane (now at the Adelaide Airport)
+A 17 yr Columnist with the Sunday Mail, she spoke about the historic 1919 Air Race from England to Australia won by the Smith Bros in the Vickers Vimy bi-plane (now at the Adelaide Airport).

 May 23rd - Rod Barton - The Life of a real life Spy